Skip to main content

 Step In / Liquidation#

 The user's collateral in a vault is exposed to the risk of loss.
-In case the collateral ration drops to the emergency collateral ratio, the step in mechanism / liquidation of the collateral management can be activated by another user.
-This user can post and immediately burn youves tracker tokens in the vault and gets a bonus out of the excess collateral of the vault.
+If the collateral ratio drops to the emergency collateral ratio, the step in mechanism / liquidation of the collateral can be activated by another user (usually by bots).
+This user can post and immediately burn (payback) part of the outstanding youves tracker tokens in the vault and as a compensation, gets a bonus out of the excess collateral of the vault.

 Example#